-Numerous studies show how just a minimal amount of daily activity can increase general health, such as lowering blood pressure, and can lead to weight loss among overweight people-not to mention the related social and mental health benefits [16, 20].
+Numerous studies show how just a minimal amount of daily activity can increase general health, such as lowering blood pressure and can lead to weight loss among overweight people-not to mention the related social and mental health benefits [23, 25].
 Having a lifestyle that promotes regular exercise seems to be a challenge in the western world, since our daily lives are busy and many of us draw upon transportation systems, such as cars, trains and buses.
-Studies suggest that around 70% of the UK population fails to meet minimum recommendations for physical activity [1].
+Studies suggest that around 70% of the UK population fails to meet minimum recommendations for physical activity [1], with levels of exercise actually falling across the western world.

-In view of the aforementioned public health recommendations for minimum physical activity levels, many approaches to increasing fitness propose an increase in moderate activity, such as brisk walking, in order to improve people's health [7].
+Many approaches to increasing fitness propose an increase in moderate activity, such as brisk walking, in order to improve people's health [10].
 Moderate activity is generally defined as when a person's heartbeat is increased to 55-69% of maximum heart rate, which for many people would occur when walking at about 4 miles per hour.
-One important factor for consideration is that many people may have difficulties making sure that their activity is in fact moderate and not just light, i.e. that they are achieving the health benefits stated above.
+Health recommendations state that people should do moderate activity for at least 30 minutes on most days of the week [20].
+This 30 minutes stipulation may be achieved incrementally, i.e. built up over a day instead of being done all in one exercise session, however much controversy exists in the literature [26].
+For the purpose of our prototype we focus on incremented exercise, however, an adaptation of the application could easily measure 5-10-minute intervals of exercise.
+One important factor though, which is important to the design of the system, is that many people have difficulties making sure that their activity is in fact moderate and not just light, i.e. that they are in fact achieving the health benefits stated above [20].
 It is therefore important for individuals to not only be aware of their overall amount of exercise but also its intensity.

-A. Tracking and motivating fitness and moderate activity
+2.1 Tracking and motivating fitness and moderate activity

 Many technical methods have been developed to measure physical activity.
 One common device is the pedometer, a small device that measures each stride the wearer takes.
-One recent report indicates that just the presence of the pedometer can motivate people to be more active [21, 22]; another study showed that sharing daily activity information within a small group of friends was more satisfying and motivating compared to a control group who measured but did not share their information [5].
+One recent report indicates that just the presence of the pedometer can motivate people to be more active [25]; another study showed that sharing daily activity information within a small group of friends was more satisfying and motivating compared to a control group who measured but did not share their information [7].

 One of the most advanced commercial technologies in this area is the BodyBugg (www.bodybugg.com), also known as SenseWear.
 The BodyBugg measures an array of values such as relative body temperature, step count and acceleration, in order to estimate how many calories the wearer is burning.
-It has been shown to work reliably in controlled tests for measuring calories burned, with an accuracy of 89-98%; however it is limited in its determination of the actual context of the wearer [14].
-Also, it has to be worn on the upper arm for 24 hours a day; it can therefore easily disrupt sleeping and collide with everyday clothing-a particular disadvantage among women who often wear tighter or lighter clothes.
+It has been shown to work reliably in controlled tests for measuring calories burned, with an accuracy of 89-98%, however it is limited in its determination of the actual context of the wearer [16].
+Also, it has to be worn on the upper arm for 24 hours a day; it can therefore easily disrupt sleeping and collide with everyday clothing-a particular disadvantage among women who tend to wear tighter clothes than men.